cotton-coding/loom-io/documentation/core/examples.md

 await reader.close();
 ```

-## Search text in large a file
+## Searching for text in a large file

-Search a file for a given text from the beginning `search()`or `searchFirst()`or search a file for a given text from the end `searchLast()`.
-You can also use a buffer to search the text, but there is currently no regex support, because it will be hard to match the fragment size and overlapping of fragments to match probably.
-As with read line by line you can also step forward `next()`and backwards `prev()`.
-Also in this case the start and end position is stored for faster results.
+Search a file for a given text from the beginning `search()` or `searchFirst()` or search a file for a given text from the end `searchLast()`.
+You can also use a buffer to search the text, but there is currently no regex support because it will be hard to match the fragment size and overlap of fragments.
+As with reading line by line, you can also step forward `next()` and backward `prev()`.
+Again, the start and end positions are saved for faster results.

 ```ts
 import Loom from "loom-io/fs";